 - Sense of security

 As you gradually equip yourself with the skills to fulfill the above needs, you’ll forget about self-esteem and suddenly you’ll find that you just feel proud of yourself when you know so much that others don’t.

-To help you gradually build your self-esteem, here’s a list of the best self-help books that can help you fulfil the goals:
+To help you gradually build your self-esteem, here’s a list of the best self-help books that can help you fulfill your goals:

 - How to Win Friends & Influence People